-The Foreign and Commonwealth Office (FCO) is currently advising against all but essential travel to Anguilla.
-Hurricane Maria is expected to make landfall on Anguilla on Wednesday 20 September.
+The Foreign and Commonwealth Office (FCO) no longer advise against all but essential travel to Anguilla.

 Anguilla is a British Overseas Territory.
 There is therefore no formal British diplomatic or consular representation.
 The local authorities deal with all requests for emergency assistance.
 See Emergency assistance.

 If you are considering travelling to Anguilla, you should plan very carefully and ensure you have your own contingency measures in place.
 There has been widespread damage to infrastructure and communications with many homes and buildings damaged.

 UK health authorities have classified Anguilla as having a risk of Zika virus transmission.
 For more information and advice, visit the website of the National Travel Health Network and Centre

 Most visits to Anguilla are trouble-free.
 However, cases of robbery and other crimes do occur.
 See Crime.

 Although there’s no recent history of terrorism in Anguilla, attacks cannot be ruled out.
 See Terrorism.